phetsims/sun/doc/Checkbox.md

 ## Considerations for Interactive Description Design

 A checkbox in SceneryStack code renders as a native HTML element with the role of "checkbox."
 It comes with two native states, "checked" and "unchecked."
-These details are communicated automatically when interacted with when using screen reader software.
+These details (role and state) are communicated automatically when interacted with when using alterantive input and screen reader software.

 ### To be fully screen reader accessible 2 design cycles may be required to complete the design:
 * **1 - Core/Essential Description:**